Kimmy BloemersHead Softball Coach

 Office Phone: (561) 803-2531

-In 2013, Coach Kimmy Bloemers begins her seventh season at Palm Beach Atlantic University as the head softball coach.
+In 2014, Coach Kimmy Bloemers begins her eighth season at Palm Beach Atlantic University as the head softball coach.

 Bloemers has marked many milestones with the Sailfish.
-Her best season came in 2010 when her team made program history by reaching the NCAA (National Collegiate Athletic Association) South Regional Tournament Championship while finishing that year with a program-best 36-13 record.
-The Fish claimed wins over the University of West Florida and Valdosta State University in the NCAA Tournament to become the first PBA team to earn an NCAA postseason victory.
+Her best season as head coach came in 2010 when her team made program history by reaching the NCAA (National Collegiate Athletic Association) South Regional Tournament Championship while finishing that year with a program-best 36-13 record.

 The 2010 season also saw the PBA softball team collect its first-ever NCAA All-Region and All-American selection when senior pitcher Ashley Jones was named to the Daktronics All-Region team and a Daktronics All-American Honorable Mention.

 In recognition of her outstanding coaching accomplishments following the 2010 season, Bloemers was a finalist for both an Athena Award and the Palm Beach County Sports Commission's College Coach of the Year Award.